petems/aas-apm-datadog-vending-machine/README.md

 3. **Datadog API Key**: Users need a valid Datadog API key for their organization

+## Authentication

+This application supports **organizational accounts only** (work/school accounts from any Azure AD tenant).
+Personal Microsoft accounts are not supported.

+📖 **For detailed authentication information, troubleshooting, and multi-tenant access:** See [AUTHENTICATION.md](./AUTHENTICATION.md)

+### Quick Authentication Summary:
+- ✅ **Supported**: Work/school accounts from any organization
+- ❌ **Not supported**: Personal Microsoft accounts (Outlook.com, Hotmail.com, etc.)
+- 🌐 **Multi-tenant**: Users from external organizations can use this app
+- 🔐 **Permissions required**: Azure subscription access with ARM template deployment rights

 ## Setup Instructions

 ### 1. Clone and Install